Cromwell (film): Production

-Historical points
+Historical accuracy

-Although publicity for the film boasted that it had been made "after ten years of research", the film has been criticised for its historical inaccuracies.
+Although publicity for the film boasted that it had been made "after ten years of research", the film has been criticised for its numerous historical inaccuracies.
 In its defence, George MacDonald Fraser has written, "Inevitably there are historical queries all the way through, as there are bound to be in a picture which takes its subject seriously and tries to cover so much in less than two and a half hours.
 The main thrust of Cromwell is true, it gets a great deal of history, and the sense of history, right".
 Costumes, locations (e.g. the layout of the House of Commons) and the appearance of actors were generally accurate but as in many historical films – as much as for practical film making purposes as anything else – liberties were taken with the course of events.

+There was also another instance of a figure shown as being alive, well after their historical death:- Henry Ireton is shown heading the parliamentary deputation who offer Cromwell the Crown.
+Parliament's offer happened in 1657, by which time Ireton had been dead for 6 years.
+Furthermore, the scene suggests a personal falling-out between the two men, who in reality were particularly close (Ireton was Cromwell's son-in-law).

 Release

 Home media

 Cromwell was released in 2017 on Blu-ray in Germany and 2020 in France.
 Still not released on Blu-ray in the US, UK or other English speaking countries, but available digitally on online platforms, e.g. Amazon and iTunes.